 I’ve always loved the look of Hunza G swimwear, but it never occurred to me that they would fit my curvy size 16 body.
 So, when I got the chance to try out both a swimsuit and a bikini, I was elated.
 The Celine Swim in the metallic moss colourway has slightly more coverage compared to other swimsuit styles from the brand and to my surprise, it stretched over my 40F bust with ease.
 It was super flattering on my front and gave my cleavage a good perk up, too.

-As for the Nadine Stripe Bikini, I was absolutely terrified about fitting into this.
+As for the Nadine Bikini, I was absolutely terrified about fitting into this.
 Holding it up in front of my body, it looked like something a seven-year-old could wear.
 However, as soon as I got it on and stretched it (and I mean STRETCHED) over my boobs, it looked amazing!
 The hoop detailing at the bust was really doing some heavy lifting, and for that, I applaud it.
 Plus, unlike the swimsuit, there were no problems when it came to the back.
 In fact, it was really flattering all over, earning me a fair few compliments around the pool.

 Anna Cafolla, Former Acting Site Director